 This course is designed to introduce a variety of class management models, with analysis and application emphases.
 Implications for both early childhood and elementary settings are studied.
-Classroom environmental arrangements; time-management factors; children of differing backgrounds and needs; mentally-, emotionally-, socially-, and/or physically-disabled children; and preventive, supportive, and corrective discipline are addressed.
+Classroom environmental arrangements; time management factors; children of diverse backgrounds and needs; mental-, emotional-, social- and/or physical differences; and preventive, supportive, and corrective discipline are addressed.
 Large and small group management and components of effective physical, social, emotional, and academic learning environments are examined.
+(2)

-Prerequisite(s): Admission to the M.A.T. program.
+Prerequisite(s): Admission to the MAT program